text = 'something'

 ColorStream (fore=None, back=None, style=None, autoreset=True, filename=None, streams='stdout')

-Enables context managers to work as decorators to colorize the sys.stdout
+Enables context managers to work as decorators to colorize the sys.stdout or sys.stderr

 Some usage: